wp-plugins/post-profit-stats/readme.txt

   * Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==
+= Version 1.0.2 September 13th, 2013 =
+ * CHANGED: New version DOES NOT require Monthly or Yearly subscriptions anymore but only a 1 time payment (includes FREE updates for lifetime of plugin)

 = Version 1.0.1 July 30th, 2013 =
  * FIXED: Timestamp of post view is equal to the Current Local Time set in the wordpress settings area.
  * IMPROVED: Database Table revamp to speed things up.